 “Unidentified vessel, whose flag do you sail under?”
 The Commissar didn’t seem bothered.

-Anzhel, their machine mind, spoke unprompted from above:
+Anzhel, their machine mind, spoke unprompted:

 “Captain, missile lock detected.”